LU ROSS | AN ARTIST’S JOURNEY

 “I have photographed spectacular locations,” Lu explains, “and have always been in search of the unique, the remote, and the undiscovered.
 As time went by, my photographic vision began to change.
 I began to dig deeper into the world of art and my subconscious to come up with work that was more thought-provoking instead of just capturing the “iconic” shot.
 This is where my journey changed direction to include abstract photography in my collection of work.
 At this point, I began to draw not only from Impressionism but also Abstract Expressionism.”

 Ross captures the essence and life of a scene through the play of light and color – be it representational or abstract – depicting life as it feels, not as it is.
 Her work is characterized by her masterful use of the artistic elements of line, texture, shape, and color.
 Her favorite subject matter is the beauty found in nature and its interaction with light, especially the magical light found during sunset and sunrise.
 Her abstract work is often an isolated section of a scene, yet its color and expression convey strong emotions.

 “I use my photography as a visual language to communicate and inspire.
-I use it as a tool to pay homage to the amazing world we live in, to bring awareness of the beauty all around us, and to encourage its preservation.
+It’s a tool with which to create awareness of the sacredness of nature and pay homage to the amazing world we live in as well as encourage its preservation.
 Experiencing nature brings joy and health to everyone that participates.
-My art is a way of creating the experience of love, joy, and peace that resonates with the viewer.
-This goes hand in hand with my strong belief in the healing power of art which is my ultimate goal as an artist,” Ross states.
+Through my art, I seek to capture the experience of nature’s peace and joy that resonates with the viewer.

-Over the years Ross has sold her artwork at galleries, shows, and museums such as the Wildling Museum of Art & Nature, Desert Light Gallery-as an Artist in Residence for the Mojave National Preserve Artists Foundation, Alice-Rice Gallery, Art-A-Fair Fine Art Festival in Laguna Beach, , Art San Diego – Contemporary Art Show, Quorum Art Gallery, Laguna Beach and Dana Bay Gallery.
+Over the years Ross’ artwork has been collected and sold at galleries, shows, and museums such as the Crocker Art Museum- Permanent Collection, Wildling Museum of Art & Nature, Desert Light Gallery – as an Artist in Residence for the Mojave National Preserve Artists Foundation, Alice-Rice Gallery, Art-A-Fair Fine Art Festival in Laguna Beach, Art San Diego – Contemporary Art Show, Quorum Art Gallery in Laguna Beach, and Dana Bay Gallery in Dana Point.